defagos/CoconutKit/README.markdown

 #### Adding binaries manually

 You can grab the latest tagged binary package available from [the project download page](https://github.com/defagos/CoconutKit/downloads).
-Add the `.staticframework` directory to your project (_Create groups for any added folders_ must be checked) and link your project against the following system frameworks:
+Add the `.staticframework` directory to your project (the _Create groups for any added folders_ option must be checked) and link your project against the following system frameworks:

 * `CoreData.framework`
 * `MessageUI.framework`